AXP-OS/axpos-org/content/docs/knowledge/patchlevels.md

 - [patches](https://github.com/sfX-android/automation_scripts/blob/ansible/roles/kernel_patcher/tasks/incremental.yml) by [kernel.org](https://kernel.org/)
 - Note: not _all_ these patches can be applied on _all_ devices.
 These exclusions are handled via [Fix_CVE_Patchers.sh](https://github.com/AXP-OS/build/blob/axp/Scripts/Common/Fix_CVE_Patchers.sh)
 {{< /callout >}}

+*_Important note: due to the recent (starting in July 2025) changes by Google the way how ASB patches get announced and published has a significant impact on the custom OS community and what the monthly ASB contains.
+Read more about that at the [News](/News) page._